-(SACRAMENTO, CA, 9/19/2022) – The California chapter of the Council on American Islamic Relations (CAIR-CA) today expresses concern after the Biden administration opposed a motion for a temporary restraining order filed Monday by CAIR Sacramento Valley/Central Valley, CAIR California, and 149 Iranian immigrant visa applicants, who are plaintiffs in a lawsuit known as CAIR-CA, et al. v Blinken, et al.
+The California chapter of the Council on American Islamic Relations (CAIR-CA) today expressed concern after the Biden administration’s opposition to a motion for a temporary restraining order filed Monday by CAIR Sacramento Valley/Central Valley, CAIR California, and 149 Iranian immigrant visa applicants, who are plaintiffs in a lawsuit known as CAIR-CA, et al. v Blinken, et al.

 The Biden Administration also argues that the organizational plaintiffs lack standing to bring the suit.

-Plaintiffs’ lawsuit, filed in August, challenges the legality of the U.S. Embassy Abu Dhabi’s policy to not interview Iranian diversity visa applicants in FY-2022.
-See: Amended Complaint.
+The plaintiffs’ lawsuit, filed in August, challenges the legality of the US Embassy Abu Dhabi’s policy to not interview Iranian diversity visa applicants in FY-2022.
+See Amended Complaint.

 Iranian immigrant plaintiffs entered the FY-2022 lottery in late 2020 and were luckily selected in May 2021 from a pool of millions of entries through a computer-generated random drawing.
-They should each be eligible for 54,850 visas available in FY-2022 (between Oct.
-1, 2021, and Sept.
-30, 2022).
-However, policies specific to Iranian immigrant visa applicants at U.S. Embassy Abu Dhabi are keeping them from even getting to interview.
+They should each be eligible for 54,850 visas available in FY-2022 (between October 1, 2021, and September 30, 2022).
+However, policies specific to Iranian immigrant visa applicants at US Embassy in Abu Dhabi are keeping them from even getting to interview.

 The judge presiding over the case is U.S. District Court Judge Troy L. Nunley.

 Basim Elkarra, Executive Director of CAIR Sacramento Valley/Central California, said: